syedraseeq-svg/targetmart-haarpa-neet/README.md

-# TargetMart & HaarpaNeet
+# TargetMart & Haarplaneet

 ## About

-TargetMart and HaarpaNeet are digital commerce projects focused on creating simple, accessible, and customer-friendly online experiences.
+TargetMart and Haarplaneet are digital commerce projects focused on creating simple, accessible, and customer-friendly online experiences.

 ## TargetMart